-Through Adoption Aid grants, Show Hope has helped nearly 8,300 children from more than 60 countries, including the U.S., come to know the love, security, and permanency of a family.
-Through Medical Care grants, Show Hope helps families offset expenses related to caring for a child's complex medical needs once home.
+Through Adoption Aid grants, Show Hope has helped more than 8,600 children from more than 60 countries, including the U.S., come to know the love, security, and permanency of a family.
+Through Medical Care grants, Show Hope financially assists families with medical expenses for their children welcomed home through adoption.
 Show Hope's Pre+Post Adoption Support helps bring hope and healing to children and families around the world with encouraging, practical, and research-based teachings and resources.
 Through its Student Initiatives program, Show Hope engages and mobilizes high school and college students in becoming agents of change in adoption advocacy and orphan care-not just in the future but today.
 And for nearly 15 years, Show Hope supported multiple Care Centers in China with an aim to provide care for children with acute medical and special needs-even building, furnishing, and supporting the flagship Care Center, Maria's Big House of Hope, named in honor of their daughter, Maria, who is now with Jesus.